Mateocassidy/Meal-Planner-Project/README.md

 ## Credits
-* Bootstrap v5.3.0 - https://getbootstrap.com/ created the framework
 * Brayden Day - https://github.com/braydenday created the code for the project
 * Chad Bowler - https://github.com/ChadBowler created the code for the project
 * Jacobs Hargraves - https://github.com/jacobhargraves created the code for the project
 * Matthew Cassidy - https://github.com/Mateocassidy created the code for the project
+* Bulma v0.9.4 - https://bulma.io/ created the CSS
+* Bootstrap v5.3.0 - https://getbootstrap.com/ created the framework

 ## Submission
-* Date Submitted:
+Date Submitted:
-* The URL of the deployed application: (https://mateocassidy.github.io/Meal-Planner-Project/)
-* The URL of the GitHub repository that contains your code: (https://github.com/mateocassidy/Meal-Planner-Project)
-* The URL of the PowerPoint Presentation Document:
+The URL of the deployed application: (https://mateocassidy.github.io/Meal-Planner-Project/) The URL of the GitHub repository that contains your code: (https://github.com/mateocassidy/Meal-Planner-Project) The URL of the PowerPoint Presentation Document:

 ## License